No need to go overseas

 We’ve got French culture and style right where we are, if we’re looking for it…

-1) Raleigh is home to the Alliance Française, and it’s THE place to learn the French language and the culture.
-Become a member (like me!) and you won’t regret it because they have so many cool events all year round!
-For example, you could take language lessons, attend reading clubs, and even take French cooking classes with my friend the amazing chef Florence Melin, who also leads tours in France with her business Le Gourmet Getaway.
+1) Raleigh is lucky enough to have a chapter of the Alliance Française—the place to learn French language and culture.
+From language lessons, reading clubs, to cooking classes with chef Florence Melin, who also leads tours in France with her business Le Gourmet Getaway.
 We are truly lucky to have a French chef who trained at Ferrandi, Paris’ top culinary school, living in the Triangle.
-Take advantage!!!
+Profitez!

-3) My other happy place for a French-feeling shopping experience is in Raleigh!
+3) My other happy place for a French-feeling shopping experience is in Raleigh.
 France is extremely eco-conscious.
-Vintage and secondhand clothing stores are everywhere—super super nice ones with great curated collections.
+Vintage and secondhand clothing stores are everywhere—super nice ones with great curated collections.
 Nothing reminds me more of that vibe than Revolver, on the local fashion scene since 2005 (a testament to how great it is).
-The owner Liz has incredibly cool style herself and is just so kind and helpful.
-Many fast fashion places have simply gone out of business in France, even some big chains, because French people simply refuse to shop at places like that now.
-It’s either high end eco-friendly like Vert et Vogue or places like Revolver.
-And you can quote me on that.
+The owner Liz has incredible style herself and is just so kind and helpful.
+A number of fast fashion places have even gone out of business in France, even some big chains, because many French people refuse to shop at them.

 4) Want to wake up feeling French even before you dress?
-Culture Salon in Durham is where I get my hair cut, and I know for a fact one way I’m blending in when I’m in Paris is due to the owner Katie’s ability to cut my hair in such a way that I look the part.
+Then Culture Salon in Durham needs to be on your radar.
+I suspect one way I’m blending in when I’m in Paris is due to the owner Katie’s ability to cut my hair in such a way that I look the part.
 She does runway hair in Paris (and all over the world) for Chanel and other luxury brands, so if anyone around here knows what the latest in hair trends are, it is Katie Manselle.

 Want a Raleigh option that embodies the cozy boutique French salon experience with worldclass styling ability?
-My friend Dina at Halo salon on the other side of the wall from Beauty Ethics is your girl, she travels regularly back home to New York and Europe to stay on the cutting edge of the latest trends, too, and her co-owner Betsy is fabulous as well.
-What I’m saying is, we’ve got some major talent right around here to get you looking chic without having to brave airports and customs haha!!
+My friend Dina at Halo salon (on the other side of the wall from my shop Beauty Ethics) travels regularly back home to New York and to Europe to stay on the cutting edge of the latest trends.
+Her co-owner Betsy is wonderful as well.

 5) A French expression I love is “bien dans sa peau,” meaning feeling comfortable in your skin and body.
 Moving with elegance and grace is just part of it all.
-To that end, Base Moves Pilates is a place that feels extremely Parisian to me (they even sell really cute socks in their store that say “j’adore le Pilates")!
-They have created an aesthetic in their Durham studio that feels exactly like you’ve landed on the Left Bank for your workout class.
-It’s just so stylish!!!
-French people are about joyful movement and strength building without suffering!!
+To that end, Base Moves Pilates is a place that feels extremely Parisian to me (they even sell really cute socks in their store that say “j’adore le pilates")!
+They have created an aesthetic in their Durham studio that feels exactly like you’ve landed on the Left Bank.

-Exercise is about the pleasure of connecting with your body and staying active for life.
-My friend Jackie, who’s also a francophile and yogi (check out her oh so French outdoor Island Yoga to Go experience!!), told me about the yoga class she attended in Bordeaux where it wasn’t even necessary to speak French to understand.
-The movements are universally understood and the vibe is always welcoming and supportive.
+French people are about joyful movement and staying active for life.
+My friend Jackie, a yogi who’s also a francophile, told me about the yoga class she attended in Bordeaux where it wasn’t even necessary to speak French to understand, the movements are the same everywhere, and the vibe was so welcoming and supportive.
+That’s just the feeling she aims to cultivate with her Island Yoga to Go experience.
+Get in touch with her to organize a group yoga class for you and your friends!

 Bises,